forthright/ferret/docs/lang.md

 There are also various "meta plugins" that provide a full set of plugins for a specific language or framework.

-Below are all the meta plugins that are bundled with Ferret's binaries.
+Below are all the meta plugins that are bundled with Ferret's non-source packages.

 ## JavaScript